alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 A flexible section should be designed for a particular use and only allow content within its layout based on that use.
 Users would eventually be able to choose a flexible section and add content into it, but have no control over how that content is positioned.
 Users should be able to change the order of flexible sections within a page.
 The frontend should allow for flexible sections to be rendered in any order within a page.

-Flexible sections should be specific enough to provide an understandable ‘building block’ for making a page, without being generic enough to allow users free reign - they should have a specific purpose.
+Flexible sections should be specific enough to provide an understandable ‘building block’ for making a page, without being generic enough to allow users free rein - they should have a specific purpose.
 For example, a flexible section that only defines layout would allow too much freedom to put content anywhere within it.

 Examples of flexible sections could be: